 Center for Living Integrated Health Sciences internship in Durham, NC.
 He is

-experience working with clinical trials investigating the effects of exercise
+gain experience working with clinical trials investigating the effects of

-and/or dietary interventions on cardiovascular and metabolic outcomes.
+exercise and/or dietary interventions on cardiovascular and metabolic

-is investigating the role of exercise in reducing mortality and
+William Kraus, who is investigating the role of exercise in reducing

-improving the quality-of-life of patients with various stages of heart
+mortality and improving the quality-of-life of patients with various

-failure.
-Polomski’s primary responsibilities will include assisting with
+stages of heart failure.
+Polomski’s primary responsibilities will

 The Center for Career and Civic Engagement announced its 2011